ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Apple may be catching up to the AI hype, but its latest features still don’t impress me much.
 For now, I’m sticking with my own AI-powered…</blockquote>

 <h3>3.
-How to use Cursor for iOS development - <a href="https://medium.com/@dimillian/how-to-use-cursor-for-ios-development-54b912c23941" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thomas Ricouard`**

-<blockquote>글을 확인하려면 링크를 클릭하세요. ⌲</blockquote>

-<h3>4.
-Our most loved SwiftUI modifiers - <a href="https://medium.com/@mobileatexxeta/our-most-loved-swiftui-modifiers-b7ba26216f88" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mobile@Exxeta`**

-<blockquote>Creating clean, maintainable code with reusable modifiers</blockquote>

-<h3>5.
 Nine iOS 18.0.1 Features You’ve Never Used - <a href="https://medium.com/illumination/nine-ios-18-0-1-features-youve-probably-never-used-109cda3bdc80" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Bell Peterkin`**

 <blockquote>Put your $799 to work now.
 The best one is number eight.</blockquote>

+<h3>4.
+M4 Mac mini — I spent HOW much? - <a href="https://medium.com/macoclock/m4-mac-mini-i-spent-how-much-5774c9dd0255" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `David Lewis`**

+<blockquote>Don’t be fooled — they start affordably, but the upgrades soon mount up!</blockquote>

+<h3>5.
+How to use Cursor for iOS development - <a href="https://medium.com/@dimillian/how-to-use-cursor-for-ios-development-54b912c23941" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Thomas Ricouard`**

+<blockquote>글을 확인하려면 링크를 클릭하세요. ⌲</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/devops/recommended target="_blank" rel="noopener noreferrer">Devops</a></h1>
 <h3>1.
+Establishing an Enterprise-Ready DevSecOps CI/CD Pipeline on GitHub Actions on Google Cloud - <a href="https://medium.com/@anshumaansingh10jan/building-an-enterprise-ready-devsecops-ci-cd-pipeline-on-github-actions-for-gcp-6746f6a43187" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Anshumaan Singh`**

+<blockquote>In today’s fast-paced digital landscape, the need for secure and reliable software delivery has become critical for organizations of all…</blockquote>

+<h3>2.
 Ending Microservices Chaos - <a href="https://medium.com/gitconnected/ending-microservices-chaos-c1babe7bd061" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Alvin Lee`**

 <blockquote>How Architecture Governance Keeps Your Microservices on Track</blockquote>

-<h3>2.
+<h3>3.
 Docker pros are shrinking images by 99%: The hidden techniques you can’t afford to miss - <a href="https://medium.com/aws-in-plain-english/docker-pros-are-shrinking-images-by-99-the-hidden-techniques-you-cant-afford-to-miss-a70ee26b4cbf" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Dipanshu ‎`**

 <blockquote>Unlock the secrets to lightning-fast deployments and slashed costs — before your competitors do</blockquote>

-<h3>3.
-Building Secure Docker Images with Trivy - <a href="https://medium.com/@jxtSamFrimpong/building-secure-docker-images-with-trivy-53104b9faa9f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `jxtSamFrimpong`**

-<blockquote>If you’re here, I assume you’ve been caught in the web of cloud security and vulnerabilities, much like I was recently.
-During a routine…</blockquote>

 <h3>4.
+Building a Service Mesh Lab: Setting Up Istio with Kiali, Prometheus, and Grafana on a Local… - <a href="https://medium.com/@wilgnerlopes/building-a-service-mesh-lab-setting-up-istio-with-kiali-prometheus-and-grafana-on-a-local-f58ed394869f" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Wilgner Lopes`**

+<blockquote>Microservices architecture has become increasingly popular, and managing the complex network of services can be challenging.
+Istio is a…</blockquote>

+<h3>5.
 Can We Reach Google’s MLOps Level 2 With Solely Self-hosted OSS? - <a href="https://medium.com/towards-artificial-intelligence/can-we-reach-googles-mlops-level-2-with-solely-self-hosted-oss-e61562c8883e" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Houssem Ben Braiek`**

 <blockquote>Achieving Google’s MLOps level 2 (or “Automation”) with only self-hosted open-source software (OSS) is an ambitious goal, but it’s…</blockquote>

-<h3>5.
-The Dangerous Linux Commands You Should Never Run in Production (Seriously, Don’t Do It) - <a href="https://medium.com/devsecops-community/the-dangerous-linux-commands-you-should-never-run-in-production-seriously-dont-do-it-8400d93be411" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Karthick Dkk`**

-<blockquote>Hey there!
-If you’re managing Linux systems in production, you know things can go from “Everything is awesome!” to “Why is everything on…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>
 <h3>1.
-27.6% of the Top 10 Million Sites are Dead - <a href="https://medium.com/@tonywangcn/27-6-of-the-top-10-million-sites-are-dead-6bc7805efa85" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Service Mesh Lab: Setting Up Istio with Kiali, Prometheus, and Grafana on a Local… - <a href="https://medium.com/@wilgnerlopes/building-a-service-mesh-lab-setting-up-istio-with-kiali-prometheus-and-grafana-on-a-local-f58ed394869f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TonyWang`**
+✍️ **posted by `Wilgner Lopes`**

-<blockquote>The internet, in many ways, has a memory.
-From archived versions of old websites to search engine caches, there’s often a way to dig into…</blockquote>
+<blockquote>Microservices architecture has become increasingly popular, and managing the complex network of services can be challenging.
+Istio is a…</blockquote>

 <h3>2.
 Ray Batch Inference at Pinterest (Part 3) - <a href="https://medium.com/pinterest-engineering/ray-batch-inference-at-pinterest-part-3-4faeb652e385" target="_blank" rel="noopener noreferrer">link</a></h3>